project-a/mondrian-server/README.md

 &nbsp;

+**!!!
+Important: ** currently Mondrian Server does not support recent Java versions.
+Please use Java 8 to run or build the project.

+&nbsp;

 ## Features

 Mondrian Server makes a few assumptions / simplifications that have worked well for us in the past: